raccoon-lang/raccoon/NOTES.md

 - Declaration

-    - Declaration of classes and functions work a bit different in Corona.
+    - Declaration of classes and functions work a bit different in Raccoon.

-        Because Corona needs to determine a class and function at compile-time, it doesn't support dynamic loading of classes or functions the way Python does.
+        Because Raccoon needs to determine a class and function at compile-time, it doesn't support dynamic loading of classes or functions the way Python does.
 It also doesn't provide a lot of hooks found in builtin module

 - Type annotations